 Ambiente is the important trade fair for the global range of sustainable products.

-Companies setting a sustainable example
+Companies setting a sustainable example.

 How well do business and environmental awareness go together?
-Examples of successful practice are showcased by eight selected companies that combine entrepreneurial and ecological aspects by producing artisan products, recycled items, traditionally manufactured goods or by working in a socially responsible manner.
+Examples of successful practice are showcased by six selected companies that combine entrepreneurial and ecological aspects by producing artisan products, recycled items, traditionally manufactured goods or by working in a socially responsible manner.
 They show that sustainability is a compelling sales argument.

 World Fair Trade Organization